 Imaging tests evaluate your bones and other structures.
 These may include:

 Your doctor may order tests of your body fluids and tissues.
 This can be done with:

 After cancer is found, staging tests are done to find out if the cancer has spread.
 Treatment is sometimes able to slow the progress of multiple myeloma.
 Complete remission is rare.
 Treatment is also important to control symptoms.
 Treatment depends on your symptoms and the stage of your cancer.
 Options include:

 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms including: pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body.
 The drugs kill mostly cancer cells.
 Some healthy cells may be killed in the process.

 Immunomodulating agents work by changing the way the myeloma cells live.
 This makes it difficult for them to survive, reproduce, and produce proteins that cause symptoms.
-These medicines are often paired with a corticosteroid.
+These medications are often paired with a corticosteroid.

 Corticosteroids may be combined with other medications or given alone.
 Corticosteroids can also help to treat the symptoms of chemotherapy, like nausea and vomiting.